mauryavyom/Juice_web/README.md

 - The HTML comments (like this one) are for guidance and should be removed from your final README.
 -->

-# [Your Project Name]
+# Juice web

-> A modern, responsive web application for [describe the main purpose, e.g., tracking personal fitness goals].
+> A modern, responsive web application for easy delivery of salad and juice.

 <p align="center">
   <!-- A high-quality screenshot or GIF is the best way to show off your work! -->